-Investors typically want at least 10 percent buyer equity.
+Investors typically want at least 10% buyer equity.
 They also prefer that the buyer has a credit score of 650 or higher.
-Notes with interest rates above nine percent which are amortized over 30 years with a balloon payment in seven years tend to get the best rates from investors.
+Notes with interest rates above 9% which are amortized over 30 years with a balloon payment in seven years tend to get the best rates from investors.
 If you want to sell a real estate note to an investor, you can often find one asking a Realtor for a referral.

 Buying a Home with a Seller Carry Back

 The seller is not the only one who benefits from a seller carry back.
 Buyers who do not qualify for conventional loans can purchase excellent properties with the use of seller carry backs.
 Additionally, if a buyer owns multiple properties, such as three rental units and one vacation home, the interest rates would be exceedingly high on a conventional loan and the buyer may have to obtain a portfolio loan.
 Buying a house where the seller carries back the note will allow the buyer to negotiate a reasonable interest rate without the need to take out another loan for her primary residence.

 Though seller carry-backs allow for more real estate transactions, stimulating local economies, a recently-passed law threatens to decrease the ability of sellers and buyers to use seller financing.